 Alice C. Linsley

 Biblical Anthropology involves research into the origin and development of the scripts of biblical populations such as the Sumerians, the Proto-Saharans, the Egyptians, and the Canaanites.
 The German word for the primitive homeland of the language is "urheimat" and the identification of a language's urheimat requires linguistic, genetic, anthropological, and archaeological evidence.

-Genetic, archaeological and linguistic studies of Nilo-Saharan-speaking populations point to an urheimat in eastern Sudan before 6000 BC, when the Sahara was wet and sustained herds.
+Genetic, archaeological and linguistic studies of Nilo-Saharan-speaking populations point to the urheimat in eastern Sudan before 6000 BC, when the Sahara was wet and sustained herds.
 There were subsequent migrations along the Nile Valley, into Kenya and Tanzania, and westward to the Chad Basin, Noah's homeland.
 Nilotes also moved into Canaan and Mesopotamia.